Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification: Introduction

-In this article, we introduce a novel explainability framework, namely Visual-TCAV, which integrates the core principles of saliency methods and concept-based approaches while aiming to overcome their respective limitations.
-Visual-TCAV can be applied to any layer of a CNN model whose output is a set of feature maps.
-Its main contributions are: (i) it provides visual explanations that show where the network identifies concepts of interest; (ii) it can estimate the importance of these concepts to the output of any class; (iii) it can be used for both local and global explainability.
+In this article, we introduce a novel explainability framework, namely Visual-TCAV, integrating the core principles of both saliency and concept-based methods to overcome their respective limitations.
+This framework can be applied to any layer of a CNN whose output is a set of feature maps.
+We design Visual-TCAV to satisfy three main desiderata for concept-based explanations: (D1) \emph{spatial grounding}, by providing concept maps that localize where the network recognizes concepts of interest; (D2) \emph{per-instance attribution}, by estimating how much each concept contributes to a class output for a given input; and (D3) \emph{aggregatability}, by supporting the aggregation of per-instance attributions across inputs into global, class-level explanations.